Hoodwinked!: Release

 Hoodwinked! received a one-week, limited release in Los Angeles on December 16, 2005 to qualify for Oscar consideration.
 A nationwide U.S. release was scheduled for Christmas Day, 2005, but it was moved to January 13, 2006 to avoid competition with other films released during the holiday season.

 Home media

 Hoodwinked! was released on DVD on May 2, 2006 and on Blu-ray and DVD on February 15, 2011.
 The film was the best-selling DVD in its initial week of release, selling over 700,000 copies and making over $13.5 million.
 A 22-minute behind-the-scenes video podcast is available for free on iTunes.

-In July 2025, after years of unavailability on streaming and rental services, Content Partners, LLC acquired ownership and derivative rights to Hoodwinked! and Hoodwinked Too!
-Hood vs. Evil from Kanbar Entertainment, licensing North American distribution rights to Sony Pictures Worldwide Acquisitions and international rights to the Weinstein Company's successor-in-interest Lionsgate.
+In October 2025, after years of unavailability on streaming and rental services, Content Partners, LLC acquired ownership and derivative rights to Hoodwinked! and Hoodwinked Too!
+Hood vs. Evil from Kanbar Entertainment, licensing North American distribution rights to Sony Pictures and international rights to TWC's successor-in-interest Lionsgate.

+Streaming

+Hoodwinked became available to stream on Tubi in the United States on March 1, 2026 under Sony Pictures Television.

+As of June 1, 2026 Lionsgate has released this movie on Lionsgate+ in Prime Video in the Netherlands and New Zealand with more territories to come.